 14. Effectiveness.
-This Purchase Contract shall become effective upon the execution of the acceptance hereof by the Authorized District Underwriter, and shall be valid and enforceable at the time of such acceptance.
+This Purchase Contract shall become effective upon the execution of the acceptance hereof by the Authorized District Representative and the Underwriter, and shall be valid and enforceable at the time of such acceptance.

+Counterparts.
 This Purchase Contract, for the purchase and sale of the 15.
-Counterparts.
 Sacramento City Unified School District 2015 General Obligation Refunding Bonds, may be executed in several counterparts, which together shall constitute one and the same instrument.